coronasky/ascii-tab-formatter/README.md

 ------------------------2-------|--3------------2---3----------------||
 ```
 When printing the tab, it is a waste of space.
 Maybe you want to put more measures that fits the width of the paper.
-The script can generate a printing friendly format for the same score.
+The script can generate a printing friendly score from the original score.
 ```
 E||---0-----0-----0-----0-----|--0--5------------------------|--3---------3-----0---------3-1-|--1--------0-1---------------1-0-|
 B||---1-----1-----1-----1-----|--1----6-3---0-1-0------------|------------------------3-2-----|-----3-1-3-----3---3-----1-0-----|